 compatibility over spec compliance.

-The result of the AWS S3 behaviour is that properly configured S3 buckets can prevent enumeration attacks, which is good.
+The result of the AWS S3 behavior is that properly configured S3 buckets can prevent enumeration attacks, which is good.

-For your own APIs you should not replicate the AWS S3 behaviour.
+For your own APIs you should not replicate the AWS S3 behavior.
 Instead, always

 404 Not Found.